3D printing has gained a lot of popularity in recent times, but people wonder just how expensive or affordable 3D printing is.

 I’ll get into more details to help answer this question properly so keep on reading for some key information.

 Is 3D Printing Really Expensive?

 3D printing is no longer an expensive or niche hobby.
 Due to new advances in additive manufacturing technology, the cost of 3D printing has dropped sharply in the last decade.
-You can even get a cheap budget 3D printers for around 200 dollars.

 Although for larger 3D prints, a large 3D printer is ideal, you can actually separate models, arrange them on the build plate, then glue them together afterwards.

 This is a pretty common practice among 3D printer hobbyists, especially for character models and figurines.